 1. ANSYS, Inc.

 ANSYS, Inc. specializes in engineering simulation software, offering a comprehensive suite of finite element analysis solutions for structural, thermal, fluid, and electromagnetic applications.
-Its flagship ANSYS Mechanical platform enables multiphysics modeling and digital twin integration for advanced design validation.
+Its flagship, ANSYS Mechanical, enables multiphysics modeling and digital twin integration for advanced design validation.
 The company continues to expand its simulation ecosystem through AI-enabled automation and cloud-based collaboration tools, serving industries worldwide from its U.S. headquarters.

 In February 2025, ANSYS, Inc. released its 2025 R1 software update, which adds enhanced AI, cloud-based, and high-performance computing features aimed at supporting digital engineering and reducing prototyping time.
 The update includes tools such as SimAI for expanded AI-driven insight, System Architecture Modeler supporting SysML v2 for improved product design integration, and CFD HPC Ultimate enabling large-scale simulations without additional licensing.